-Jordan nodded and joined her.
+Chip nodded and joined her.
 "That's right.
 I did some remodeling out here and throughout the entire house not long ago."

 "You were twenty years old at the time you bought this house.
 Why here in the Dallas area?
 Why not out in Los Angeles or even New York?"
 Barbara asked.

-"To me, both Los Angeles and New York are just too big for my taste," Jordan replied.
+"To me, both Los Angeles and New York are just too big for my taste," Chip replied.
 "I do have a condo that I own that's located in a secure building out in Los Angeles.
 I use it when I'm out there working on a project."

 "So Dallas is your permanent home now?"

 Barbara then spoke, "If you don't mind, I'd like to get a little personal."
-Jordan waved his hand with a smile for her to continue.
+Chip waved his hand with a smile for her to continue.
 "So what was it like hiding your sexual orientation and tell us about the experience?"

 "Did being a public figure and in the press constantly cause you problems?"

 "It did.
-I was scared that someone would find out," Jordan said.
+I was scared that someone would find out," Chip said.
 "Here I was, an early teenaged kid and having these feelings about other boys.
 There were times that I was embarrassed about myself."

 "Did your fellow cast members know about you and have you bury everything?"

-"I came out to the cast and stage crew when I was fifteen," Jordan responded.
+"I came out to the cast and stage crew when I was fifteen," Chip responded.
 "I was expecting everyone to hate me for being gay.
 I was at the point that I was getting myself ready to quit the show if they hated me being gay."